Keep the Trail Access info current...

 Goldfields & Mining

-Lake Tali Karng – Tamboritha Road and Mt Margaret is a 40.5km, grade 4 Circuit hike located in Alpine National Park Victoria.
+Lake Tali Karng – Tamboritha Road and Mt Margaret is a 40.5km, grade 4 return hike located in the Alpine National Park Victoria.
 The hike should take approximately 2-3 days to complete.

 Lake Tali Karng is a hidden jewel nestled deep in the mountains of Gippsland, fed by snow-melt waters of the Wellington Plains.
 The lake is believed to have been formed about 1500 years ago when a massive rock slide collapsed into the valley damming the waters of Nigothoruk Creek above Wellington River.
 The water runs underground from the lake to emerge as the infant Wellington River 150m below in the Valley of Destruction.